 The presence of a tumor can affect the normal functioning of the colon and the intestines, and therefore, produce constipation.
 Therefore, a benign tumor or cancer could be another underlying cause.

-Morphologically, a tumor can provoke constipation because it narrows the pelvic canal, which makes defecation more difficult.
+Morphologically, Tumors can cause constipation by narrowing the pelvic canal, making it difficult for the dog to defecate comfortably.
 Furthermore, if it is around the anus, then it can also make it impossible or painful.